alexmick/emoji-to-ahk/README.md

 This is a python tool to create a [Autohotkey](https://autohotkey.com) script with a hotstring for each emoji found on [emoji.codes](http://emoji.codes/family)

+## Requirements

+This python script works with `python 2.7` **only**.

+A python 3 version shouldn't be too difficult to come up with but with the change in unicode handling it's not trivial.

 ## Installing

 All the requirements for this tool are detailed in `requirements.txt` so go ahead and run